Janpot/next-rpc/README.md

 ## Roadmap

-[ ] Better dev experience, warn when using unserializable input/output [ ] Middleware mechanism, with the primary purpose of enabling authentication
+- **Improve dev experience**, warn when using unserializable input/output
+- **Come up with a Middleware mechanism**, with the primary purpose of enabling authentication